danielballan/personal-blog/content/posts/2020-06-07-diy-super-soaker-prototype.md

   scratch.
 I will use exclusively Schedule 40 (pressure-rated) pipe and fixtures.
 * I'd like to apply paint in the classic Super Soaker color schemes.

+This shows the stream breakup and the range (about 30 feet).
+It will be interesting to see what difference a better nozzle will make.

+{{< youtube Ah1aPKd0KUM >}}